kmarekspartz/kyle.marek-spartz.org/posts/2014-05-08-your-service-as-a-functor.md

 ---
 title: Your Service as a Functor
 tags: programming-languages
+description: Applying category theory to servers and services
 ---

 [Marius Eriksen](http://monkey.org/~marius/)'s [*Your Server as a Function*](http://monkey.org/~marius/funsrv.pdf) proposes a useful model for the development and reasoning of distributed systems with a [service-oriented architecture](https://en.wikipedia.org/wiki/Service-oriented_architecture).
 Most of the discussion regarding this paper seems focused on *futures*, but I've been thinking a lot about *services* and *filters*.
 The following discussion is not dependent on an understanding of futures.